Things To Do In Gojo City

 Having weathered the centuries, this structure has been meticulously restored to offer a glimpse into the life of a machiya from yesteryear.

 Machiya-kan itself is an exhibit.
 Inside, you'll find the traditional architecture of an Edo-period machiya, complete with a well, a hearth, and a box staircase - a portal to a bygone era, where you can step back in time and experience life as it once was.
-Additionally, in a dedicated corner, discover the legacy of a literary, political and martial arts luminary, 'Atsutaro Kimura,' born right here in Machiya-kan.
+Additionally, in a dedicated corner, discover the legacy of the political figure, Tokutaro Kimura, born right here in Machiya-kan.
 The corner houses a treasure trove of invaluable materials related to this great figure.
-Atsutaro Kimura, the first Director-General of the Public Security Bureau, was born in Gojo in 1886.
+Tokutaro Kimura, the first Director-General of the Security Agency, was born in Gojo in 1886.
 He assumed the position of Attorney General in 1946.
 In the same year, he became the Minister of Justice.
-Additionally, Atsutaro Kimura held positions such as the President of the Tokyo Bar Association and the President of the All Japan Kendo Federation.
+Additionally, Tokutaro Kimura held positions such as the President of the Tokyo Bar Association and the President of the All Japan Kendo Federation.

 Address: 2 Chome-6-6 Honmachi, Gojo, Nara